huxaiphaer/IMSAK-APP/README.md

 This is an Android  Application developed in Java and Xaml.
-The Application shows all the previous and current competitions of IMSAK and as well as the scores of different schools.
+The Application shows all the previous and current competitions of IMSAK, list of schools which participated or participating and as well as the scores of different schools.